 |No viewfinder, LCD framing||Electronic viewfinder (2360k dots)|

 |10 shutter flaps per second||8.6 shutter flaps per second|

 |330 shots per battery charge||330 shots per battery charge|

 |102 x 58 x 36 mm, 240 g||122 x 84 x 50 mm, 410 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Sony Cyber-shot DSC-RX100 and the Olympus OM-D E-M10 Mark III?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 vs Olympus E-M10 III

 An illustration of the physical size and weight of the Sony RX100 and the Olympus E-M10 III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably larger (73 percent) than the Sony RX100.
 In this context, it is worth noting that neither the RX100 nor the E-M10 III are weather-sealed.